 Many forwarders, including ICE, offer marine insurance and should be promptly alerted if your stock arrives damaged or stolen.

-Please contact your ICE team member on 1300 CARGO1 to get a marine insurance quote today.
+Please contact your ICE team member to get a marine insurance quote today.